WINSLOW 1920

 The Bams

-The Bam suit traces its origins to depictions of strings of coins, once carried by Chinese merchants for trade and protection, eventually evolving into bamboo stalks as the game’s iconography shifted over time.
-This transformation occurred during the game’s early 20th-century export period, when symbolic references were simplified and stylized for carving.
-Each Bam in the Winslow 1920 set features an infinity knot motif, drawn from traditional Chinese symbolism.
-Known as the endless knot, it represents continuity, balance, and enduring good fortune.
-Though rare, similar motifs have appeared on early hand-carved tiles.
-The Winslow One Bam continues a long-standing tradition of featuring a bird on the first tile of the Bam suit.
-While sparrows are commonly used, cranes are a classic Chinese symbol of longevity and virtue.
-A vintage crane illustration by A. Smit, an Art Nouveau-era artist, served as inspiration for our One Bam.
-The image was reinterpreted with original detailing and coloring to align with the tone of the Winslow 1920 set.
+The Bam suit is widely understood to trace its origins to depictions of strings of coins, once carried by Chinese merchants for trade and safekeeping.
+Over time, as mahjong's visual language evolved, these forms became increasingly stylized, eventually taking on the bamboo imagery familiar today.
+This shift is commonly associated with the game's early 20th-century export period, when symbolic references were simplified for carving and broader production.
+In the Winslow 1920 set, each Bam features an infinity knot motif, inspired by traditional Chinese symbolism.
+Often referred to as the endless knot, this symbol is associated with continuity, balance, and enduring good fortune.
+While uncommon, similar knot motifs have appeared on select early hand-carved tiles, and we reference them here as a visual and symbolic touchstone rather than a direct replication.
+The Winslow One Bam draws on the long-standing convention of featuring a bird on the first tile of the Bam suit.
+While sparrows are most often seen, cranes are a well-established Chinese symbol of longevity and virtue.
+Our design was inspired by a vintage crane illustration by Art Nouveau-era artist A. Smit, which we reinterpreted with original detailing and coloring to align with the overall tone and palette of the Winslow 1920 set.

 The Dots